j0ly/FirstProject/REPORT.md

 ### How to identify
 You can get access to the Admin page using the stolen cookie-session-id like this (but before you begin, install the “Advanced Cookie Manager” add-on to Firefox):

-1. Log in to the Admin pages and capture the cookie-session-id with OWASP ZAP (see [README.md](README.md)).
+1. Log in to the Admin pages, look who have signed-up, and click the "home" link.
+2. You are now back at the starting page, which doesn't use SSL.
+3. But with OWASP ZAP you can see that the session-cookie is still in use, and the session-id thus visible if someone would have the possibility to eavesdrop.
+Copy the session-id (see [README.md](README.md))!
   * If you were using the Firefox browser, restart it before the next step...
-2. Go to the Admin login-page with Firefox, but don’t log in!
+4. Go to the Admin login-page with Firefox, but don’t log in!
-3. Open “Advanced Cookie Manager” and enter the cookie-session-id you captured with OWASP ZAP into the "Value" box (see [README.md](README.md)), replacing the existing one (delete first, then paste).
+5. Open “Advanced Cookie Manager” and enter the cookie-session-id you captured with OWASP ZAP into the "Value" box (see [README.md](README.md)), replacing the existing one (delete first, then paste).
 Save the change.
-4. Open the Event X start page, click the "Admin" link, and you’re in without entering credentials!
+6. Open the Event X start page, click the "Admin" link, and you’re in without entering credentials!

 ### How to fix
 Enable SSL for the whole server like this;